Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Washington DC actually eats.

 Modern Indian$$h-street

-Daru in Washington DC is Suresh Sundas's H Street modern Indian dining room on Maryland Avenue NE, a hand-built kitchen with regional Indian street food and a deep gin-and-bitters bar.
+Daru in Washington DC is Suresh Sundas's H Street modern Indian dining room on Maryland Avenue NE, a hand-built kitchen with regional Indian street food.

 Signature: Goan crab toast, Lamb biryani